84634E1A607A/nova210se/docs/modules_backend_doc.md

 ## Understanding authentication mechanism

 The backend uses HTTP Session to authenticate users.
-When any request arrives, authenication process looks like:
+When any request arrives, authenication process looks like the folling graph; A similiar process is used for websocket messages to ensure the message is valid JSON.

 <div style="text-align: center;">
 <img alt="Authentication process" src="./request_auth.png" style="width: 95%;" />
 </div>

-A similiar process is used for websocket messages to ensure the message is valid JSON.

 ## Understanding complex operations